 Businesses should: in order to select a trustworthy registration agent:

-• In ahead, enquire about their rates and services offered.
+- In the meantime, enquire about the rates and services offered.

 Fees charged by registration agents